launchany/mvp-template/_docs/index.md

 ---
 title: Welcome and Get Started
-permalink: /docs/index/
+permalink: /docs/home/
+redirect_from: /docs/index.html
 ---

-# Welcome to the documentation for [name of API]!
+## Welcome to the documentation for [name of API]!

 ## Get started